ietf-teep/architecture/draft-ietf-teep-architecture.md

     that runs in an REE).
 A TEEP Agent in the TEE may parse requests or forward requests to other processing modules in a TEE, which is up to a TEE provider's implementation.
-A response message corresponding to a TAM request is sent by a TEEP Agent back to a TEEP Broker.
+A response message corresponding to a TAM request is sent back to the TAM, again typically relayed via a TEEP Broker.

   - Certification Authority (CA):  Certificate-based credentials used for authenticating a device, a TAM and a TA developer.
 A device embeds a list